tremmele/DB-Programmschnittstellen/README.md

 The worker runs in the backround within a loop.
 It will start the crawler foreach link in the database whose timestamp is older than 24 h.

 ### frontend/index.php
-The main site witch calls the needed function.
+The main site witch calls the needed functions and print the input forms.

 ### frontend/functions/addUrl.php
+Checks if the input URL is valid and not exitsting in the database.
+After that it calls the crawler without recursion.

 ### fronted/functions/search.php
+This function executes the search Requests against the database.
+The results are ranked on the number of matching words from the search request.